 This handbook is supplementary to Board policy.
-Should a provision of this handbook contradict Board policy, the Board policy will prevail.
-This handbook supersedes all prior handbooks and other written material on the same subjects.
+Should a provision of this handbook contradict Board policy, the Board policy prevails.
+This handbook supersedes all prior handbooks and other written material on the same subject.
+Please note that this handbook is subject to periodic updates to ensure compliance with the latest Indiana codes and legislation.
 Board Approved Handbook: June 26, 2023

-TABLE OF CONTENTS - PENN HIGH SCHOOL HANDBOOK
+TABLE OF CONTENTS